Convex Estimation of Gaussian Graphical Regression Models with Covariates: Theoretical Properties

-with probability at least $1-C_3\exp(-C_4 \log p)$ for some positive constants $C_3, C_4$. \end{theorem} Theorem~\ref{thm:supportrecovery} implies that our method achieves support recovery with high probability if $\vec\gamma$ and $\vec\beta$ satisfy a minimal signal strength condition. \begin{corollary} Define
+holds with probability at least $1-C_3\exp(-C_4 \log p)$ for some positive constants $C_3, C_4$. \end{theorem} As in the standard lasso regression, with an additional minimal signal strength condition, the $\ell_\infty$ bound in Theorem~\ref{thm:supportrecovery} implies that the support of $\vec\gamma$ and $\vec\beta$ can be recovered with high probability by thresholding the estimated coefficients at an appropriate level. \begin{corollary} Define